alchemyplatform/aa-sdk/site/getting-started/overview.md

 The Bundler submits UserOps from a smart account and executes them onchain.
 This is a mission-critical operation: if your Bundler is unreliable, then transactions are going to fail or get stuck.

-We built our [Bundler in Rust](https://www.alchemy.com/blog/open-sourcing-rundler/?a=ak-docs) to handle the highest loads at production scale.
-It’s able to handle massive scale because we operate it alongside our fleet of nodes powering the biggest dapps in web3 from Opensea to Circle.
+We built our [Bundler in Rust](https://www.alchemy.com/blog/open-sourcing-rundler/?a=embedded-accounts-get-started) to handle the highest loads at production scale.
+It's able to handle massive scale because we operate it alongside our fleet of nodes powering the biggest dapps in web3 from Opensea to Circle.

 Check out the open source code in our affectionately named [Rundler github repo](https://github.com/alchemyplatform/rundler).

 # Start building with Account Kit

 Account Kit was designed from the ground up to make account abstraction easy.
-It’s built on top of industry-leading infrastructure that powers applications at massive scale from Opensea to Shopify.
+It's built on top of industry-leading infrastructure that powers applications at massive scale from Opensea to Shopify.

 Next, read the [Quick start](/getting-started/introduction) guide to get setup in minutes!